dougransom/kyc_csv_to_xml/readme.txt

-The  executable program kyc_csv_to_adobe_xml.exe (or the python program kyc_csv_to_adobe_xml.py) converts files downloaded from NBIN compass into files that can populate  New Client Account Forms from July 2017.
+The  executable program kyc_csv_to_adobe_xml.exe (or the python program kyc_csv_to_adobe_xml.py) converts files downloaded from NBIN compass into files that can populate  iA Securities New Client Account Forms from July 2017.

 Here is what you need to do to get it working:

 Step 1:  Get the program installed.
-* Option 1
+* Option 1.
+Use the prebuilt
 	This is the simpler option.
 You should have a program kyc_csv_to_adobe_xml.exe already in the folder.
 You can run this to produce the desired output.
 * Option 2.
 Install Python and use a the script  kyc_csv_to_adobe_xml.py